 Available Tours: Oriental Pearl Tower Tickets

-Spend a few lofty hours at Shanghai’s Oriental Pearl TV Tower, the third tallest TV Tower in the world, and the tallest in Asia at 468 meters tall.
-This enormous construction is arguably the most iconic building in Shanghai and incidentally one of the must-visit destinations in the country.
+Spend a few lofty hours at Shanghai’s Oriental Pearl TV Tower, the third tallest TV tower globally and the tallest in Asia at 468 meters tall.
+This enormous construction is arguably the most iconic building in Shanghai and, incidentally, one of the country’s must-visit destinations.

 Visit Tian Zi Fang